Updated March 1, 2020

 I thus am requiring that people not use the Reply function at all, and instead that they write all comments at the very bottom of the thread.

-10. Reading the group rules is required for participation in the Mold Avoiders group.
+10. Reading the Mold Avoiders rules is required for any participation in the standalone forum or the Facebook group.

 Lisa Petrison, Ph.D.

-Mold Avoiders is a closed group on Facebook.
-It is open to anyone who would like to join, but posts can be read only by members of the group.
+The Mold Avoiders Facebook group is open to anyone who would like to join, but posts can be read only by members of the group.

-The book A Beginner’s Guide to Mold Avoidance is required reading for participation in the group.
+The book A Beginner’s Guide to Mold Avoidance is required reading for participation in Mold Avoiders.

 Erik on Avoidance is a collection of writings by mold avoidance pioneer Erik Johnson and provides additional important information for those who have decided to pursue this mold avoidance approach.